modit-team/MODIT/README.md

-# MODIT: On Multi-Modal Learning of Editing Source Code.
+# MODIT: on Multi-mOdal learning of eDITing source code.

 This is the official code and data repository for MODIT.